 - Customer support for the selected health insurance plan(s).

 The open enrollment period is the same whether you shop on a public or private exchange.
-You can’t switch from an private exchange plan to a public exchange plan outside of open enrollment unless you experience a qualifying life event, triggering a special enrollment period.
+You can’t switch from a private exchange plan to a public exchange plan outside of open enrollment unless you experience a qualifying life event.
+In this case, the event will trigger a special enrollment period.

 What is a public health insurance exchange?

-Simply put, a public health insurance exchange is run by the federal government or a government-contracted entity.
+A public health insurance exchange is a marketplace that is operated by the federal government, a state government, or a government-contracted entity.
 These government exchanges allow individuals to browse various qualified health plans from different insurance companies.
-Public exchanges include the federal Marketplace and state-based Marketplaces.
+Though the marketplace itself is public, the plans featured on the exchange aren't.
+Popular public exchanges include the federal Marketplace and state-based Marketplaces.

-Marketplace coverage is purchased by individual consumers and small employers with up to 50 employees.
-Plans sold on a public exchange are sometimes referred to as “on-exchange.”
+Individual consumers and small employers with fewer than 50 employees can purchase coverage from the public Marketplace.
+Plans sold on a public exchange are sometimes called “on-exchange.”

-To be ACA-compliant, all health plans sold on public exchanges, whether they be the federal Marketplace or state-based, must include the following criteria:
+To be ACA-compliant, all health plans sold on public exchanges, whether on the federal Marketplace or a state-run exchange, must include the following criteria:

-- Plans must have an actuarial value of at least 60%.
+- Exchange policies must have an actuarial value of at least 60%.
 These plans are also known as bronze plans, which are part of the metal levels of insurance coverage.